JinkoSiz/JinkoSiz/README.md

 ## I'm a student of ITMO

-- ⚡ I am currently a 4rd grade student
+- ⚡ Studying for master's degree
-- 🌱 I’m currently learning Python, Django and ML
+- 🌱 I’m currently working as a Full-Stack web-developer

 ### Languages and Tools: